HAMPDEN, NEWBURGH, WINTERPORT & FRANKFORT

 Leroy H. Smith School

 This handbook is for you and your children.
 It outlines some of our school’s policies and procedures and provides general information about the school.
 We hope this will be of use to you throughout the school year.
-If you have any other questions, do not hesitate to call the school or email Dawn Moore @ email@example.com.
-There is a district board policy book in the library and in the principal’s office.
+If you have any other questions, do not hesitate to call the school or email Dawn Moore @ firstname.lastname@example.org.
+There is a district board policy book in the library, the principal’s office and online at RSU 22.us.
 District policies always take precedence over school policies.

 The success of our school program is due largely to the partnership of parents, teachers, and community working together for our children.
 This handbook was written for Leroy H. Smith School community and describes many important practices specific to Smith School’s operation.
 We hope you will read the information in this handbook and that you will encourage your child to become familiar with its contents.
 Your support of our school, and of your child’s educational program, is needed and appreciated.